Distinguished Accomplishments Award

 The Distinguished Accomplishments Award (DAA) by an Academic Affairs Staff Member/Team is presented each year to a UW Bothell Division of Academic Affairs Staff Member/Team in recognition of exemplary performance that enhances and supports the Division of Academic Affairs and advances the academic mission of the University of Washington Bothell.

-The DAA recipient(s) will receive an honorarium ($2,000.00 to be given individually or $2,000.00 split equally between team awardees) and will be recognized at the spring faculty/staff recognition reception.
+The DAA recipient(s) will receive an honorarium ($2,000.00 to be given individually or $2,000.00 split equally between team awardees).

 DAA criteria